 Edward Daniels – An Alternate Personality

-Who George Noyce is in Reality
+Who is George Noyce in Reality?

-Who George Noyce is in the Fantasy
+Who is George Noyce in the Fantasy?

-Edward has created a backstory to Noyce.
-A nice college kid.
+Edward has created a backstory to Noyce – “A nice college kid.
 Socialist.
 He gets offered some money to do a psych study.
 After that, he starts seeing dragons everywhere.
 He almost beats his professor to death.
 Ends up in Ashecliffe, Ward C. They release him after one year.
 Two weeks on the mainland, he walks into a bar, stabs three men to death.
 His lawyer pleads insanity, but Noyce, he stands up in the courtroom and he begs the judge for the electric chair.
 Anywhere but a mental hospital.
-Judge gives him life in Dedham Prison.
-Based on this, Edward concludes that they are experimenting on people on Shutter Island.
+Judge gives him life in the Dedham Prison”.
+Based on this imaginary story, Edward concludes that they are experimenting on people on Shutter Island.